-I did visit Khao San though, because every solo traveller backpacking through Thailand has to at least once.
-It’s exactly as you would expect.
-I did have some good Pad Thai and experience my first fish foot spa though.
+I did visit Khao San though, because every backpacker has to at least once.
+It’s exactly as you would expect but at least I had good Pad Thai and experienced my first fish foot spa.

 The Grand Palace will blow your mind and is a must see.
 The intricacy of millions upon millions of vibrantly coloured tiles!

 Another popular thing to do in Bangkok is to watch a Muay Thai boxing fight.
-But my favourite was to sit back and watch entire neighbourhoods transform into busy restaurants and shopping markets once the sun goes down.
+I didn’t because I was too busy watching entire neighbourhoods transform into busy restaurants and shopping markets as soon as the sun went down every night.